-The facility (e.g. Ground, Tower, Approach) for the Active and Standby com frequencies are displayed in each com frequency slot.
+The facility (e.g. Ground, Tower, Approach) for the Active and each displayed Standby com frequency are displayed in each com frequency slot.
 This is a handy reminder of the facility that is tuned in each slot.
 Similarly, if the frequency displayed is a navigation frequency, then the identifier decoded from Morse code will be displayed, which serves as a means to Tune-Identify-Monitor.